wehlutyk/thesis/content/4-discussion.md

 1. The system is self-produced and self-maintained.
    As a consequence the processes depend on each other for continued operation, that is, every process in the network is conditioned on the activity of one or several other processes of the network (a property called *operational closure*).
-   As a consequence, the network of processes acquires an identity (defined by its operational closure).
+   A second consequence is that the network of processes acquires an identity (defined by its operational closure).
 2. The system continually produces a boundary that distinguishes it from the environment (this need not be a physical boundary).
 3. The system actively regulates its interaction with the environment in order to maintain its identity.